Passionate About Disability Inclusion

 Diana Pastora Carson, M.Ed. has been an educator for over 30 years, teaching both at the elementary school level and the university level.
 She is a consultant and trainer on diversity as it relates to disability and is the author of several articles and books including Beyond Awareness: Bringing Disability into Diversity Work in K-12 Schools & Communities, as well as her children’s book, Ed Roberts: Champion of Disability Rights.
 She has compiled her disability awareness teachings in a digital course entitled "Beyond Awareness: Disability Awareness That Matters."
 Her Beyond Awareness work has earned her statewide PTA recognitions in the areas of advocacy and outreach, as well as her school’s designation of Teacher of the Year.
 She has also been featured on several radio programs and television news stories and served two terms on the board of directors of Disability Rights California.
 She currently serves as a board member of Disability Voices United.
 Although Diana experiences disability herself, she credits her brother, Joaquin Carson, for her passion for inclusion, disability advocacy, and activism.
 Joaquin endured years of segregated schooling and subsequent institutionalization.
 Diana takes the most pride in knowing that after many years of fighting for his release, Joaquin now lives a life of inclusion and quality, in the community, as her next door neighbor.

-Diana is available for conference keynotes, district trainings, and one-on-one coaching for educators, families, and businesses, looking to maximize their inclusion efforts in the lives of their students, loved ones, and community members.
+Diana is available for powerful keynotes, district trainings, podcast interviews, and consulting for educators, families, and businesses, looking to maximize their inclusion efforts in the lives of their students, loved ones, and community members.

 Going Beyond Awareness in Schools